Connect a network drive to the server

 2. Connect the network drive to the server in the control panel

-- In control panels go to Servers and hardware → Network disks and storage → tab Network disks.
+- Go to the section Network disks and storage → tab Network disks.

 - Open the disk page → tab Connecting to the server.